Supporting education,

 policy, and participatory democracy.

-The Democracy + Media Lab is a multidisciplinary faculty initiative at the Latinx Research Center of the University of California, Berkeley.
-As a “lab,” our work as scholars and community partners focuses on the conditions and practices of democracy towards transformative justice in the American hemisphere.
+As a “lab,” our work as scholars and community partners focuses on the conditions and practices of democracy in the American hemisphere in relationship to media and performance studies.

-Democracy + Media Lab Working Groups
+Democracy + Media Lab Projects

 We are dedicated to producing a range of content, including policy and position papers, peer-reviewed books and articles, op-eds, and social media.
 We also produce performance, interviews, podcasts, critical reviews, media arts and posters.

-Publications
+Publications + Media

 Our faculty, community fellows, and graduate students offer classes and workshops on a variety of topics, including documentary film, critical writing workshops, performance studies and policy analysis.